jack-norrie/jack-norrie.github.io/_posts/2025-05-05-Backpropagation:-A-Modern-Explanation.md

 However, this begs the question, how do we "automatically" get the edge weights, corresponding to the derivatives of children with respect to parents, i.e.

-$$\frac{\partial v}{\partial u} \quad u \in \text{parent}(v)$$
+$$\frac{\partial v}{\partial u}, \quad u \in \text{parent}(v)$$

 It appears that we need to manually specify these alongside our forward propagation, i.e. we lied in our original assertion.
 However, if you have ever used an autodiff framework (e.g. PyTorch, TensorFlow or JAX) then it is likely you have not had to manually pass in such derivatives.

 This is because under the hood all of the "functions" defined within these frameworks are actually objects, whose default call corresponds to a "forwards" implementation.
-However, tacked onto all these functions is a reverse mode that the maintainers of the framework have implemented for all the most popular functions (e.g. arithmetic, trigonometric functions, exponential, ...).
+However, tacked onto all these functions is a reverse mode that the maintainers of the framework have implemented for all of the most popular functions (e.g. arithmetic, trigonometric functions, exponential, ...).

 These pre-implemented functions will cover you in the vast majority of cases.
 However, in the rare circumstance that the maintainers have not implemented some function that you need, then most frameworks will provide an interface which you can implement such that you can define user defined functions which work within their framework.
 The only caveat being that you will have to manually implement the derivative of these user defined functions.

 ## Revisiting the Layered Network

-We started this article with a criticism with the typical way in which backpropagation is introduced, whereby the focus is on the specific application to a layered neural network.
+We started this article with a criticism of the typical way in which backpropagation is introduced, whereby the focus is on the specific application to a layered neural network.
 In this article we took an alternative approach, we focused on the general framework of automatic differentiation, not a specific application.

 We will now come full circle and apply this general framework that we have developed to the specific example of a layered neural network.
 Recall, our layered neural network obeys the forward equations: